tobistudio/HomeLuxe/README.md

 # Eye-catching React App - HomeLuxe

-This site is for e-commerce site.
+This site is for e-commerce site using React + Typescript + tailwind css with good SEO.

 ## Available Scripts - typescript + javascript